The Fyreslayers are the sons of Grimnir, the duardin god of battle who perished in an epic fight against Vulcatrix, mother of Salamanders.

 The Hearthguard Berzerkers represent the elite fighting force of the Fyreslayers.

-As all Fyreslayers they have 12 wounds (22 for the Karls), Toughness 4 and an “impressive” 3” Movement.
+As all non-Leader Fyreslayers they have 12 wounds (16 for the Karls), Toughness 4 and an “impressive” 3” Movement.

-Despite being slow and not super resilient, they punch quite hard: the Berzerker Broadaxe provides 3 attacks (4 for the Karl) with Strength 4 for 2-4 damage (2-5 the Karl) and 2” range while the Flamestrike Poleaxe has the same range, Strength 3 for 3 attacks (4 the Karl) but more damage (2-5 or 3-5 for the Karl).
+Despite being slow and not super resilient, they punch quite hard: the Berzerker Broadaxe provides 3 attacks (4 for the Karl) with Strength 5 for 2/4 damage and 2” range while the Flamestrike Poleaxe has the same range, Strength 4 for 3 attacks (4 the Karl) but more damage (2/5).

-With that, a Berzerker can have up to 18 attacks and even with Strength 3 they are bound to do some serious damage.
+The warband Quad, Unleash Runic Fury, can bring a Berzerker to 18 attacks per activation, and even with Strength 3 they are bound to do some serious damage.

 Berzerkers also have their own ability, Duty Unto Death, that can be used only if they are injured (at least 5 wounds allocated), and allows them to move and attack for free once.